axibase/atsd-use-cases/integrations/github/pr-report.md

 ## Overview

-Configure [Axibase Time Series Database](https://axibase.com/docs/atsd/) (ATSD) to produce a daily report with all open Pull Requests across a collection of repositories and email the report to subscribed users.
+Configure ATSD to produce a daily report with all open Pull Requests across multiple repositories and email the consolidated report to subscribers.
 The report has two parts: open Pull Requests passing all status checks, and open Pull Requests failing one or more status checks.

-GitHub [webhook services](pr-notification.md) can notify repository owners and administrators of a new Pull Request, but for teams with a large collection of repositories, use the **Daily Pull Request Report** to provide a consolidated report for all Pull Request activities. **Daily Pull Request Report** uses programmatic integration with the [GraphQL](https://graphql.org/) API query language.
-Setup takes around 10 minutes.
+While GitHub [webhook integration](pr-notification.md) can notify repository owners of new Pull Requests, the number of real-time notifications for teams with a large collection of repositories maybe overwhelming.
+Use this guide to deliver a consolidated report for all Pull Request activities on GitHub using programmatic integration with the GitHub [GraphQL](https://graphql.org/) service.

 ![](./images/pr-report-workflow.png)

 ## Generate OAuth Access Token

-The **Daily Pull Request Report** uses an [OAuth Personal Token](https://blog.github.com/2013-05-16-personal-api-tokens/) to query the GitHub API without transmitting user login information.
+The report uses an [OAuth Personal Token](https://blog.github.com/2013-05-16-personal-api-tokens/) to query the GitHub API without transmitting user login information.

 While logged in to GitHub, click the user profile picture in the upper-right corner and select **Settings**.